 May suit someone who has no regular access to a group or teacher.

 Buddhist teachings base themselves on mindfulness meditation.
 It's an umbrella term for meditation techniques that teach us to accept everything that arises without judgement.
-To address things that occur and release stress as it arises while nurturing a surrender to things that cannot change.
+To address things that occur and release stress as it arises while nurturing a surrender to things that we cannot change.

 Mindful meditation is a perfect type for when you're alone